 There are different kinds of abuse that can happen in different contexts.

-Check the links below for more information.
+Check the links below for more information or click here to access translated materials.

 The term ‘hate crime’ can be used to describe a range of criminal behaviour where the perpetrator is motivated by hostility or demonstrates hostility towards the victim race, religion/faith, sexual orientation, disability or transgender identity.